dret/webconcepts/concepts/media-type/application/patch-ops-error+xml.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/media-type/application/patch-ops-error+xml"
 title:         "Media Type: application/patch-ops-error+xml"
+concept-name:  Media Type
+concept-value: application/patch-ops-error+xml
 description: "A new MIME error format is defined for applications that require deterministic error handling when patching cannot be applied.
 It is anticipated that these error elements can be used within other MIME types that allow extension elements."
 ---